 In 2004, Kuhn \cite{Ku04} made an important advancement by proving that $t_{G}({\rm inf}^G_{e}(T(n)))^G$ is equivalent to the trivial spectrum $*$ for any $p$-group $G$.
 Here, $T(n)$ represents the telescope of any $v_n$-self map of a finite complex of $\textit{type}$ $n$, details see Subsection \ref{Ap}.
-It is worthwhile to mention that ``blue-shift" was not in use at the time of these results, actually the introduction of this terminology into algebraic topology is due to Rognes \cite{R00}\footnote{Around 1999 Rognes coined use of the word ``red-shift" for the phenomenon that circle Tate constructions of topological Hochschild homology, and algebraic K-theory, increase chromatic complexity, and formulated a red-shift problem for topological cyclic homology at an Oberwolfach lecture \cite{R00} in 2000.
+For outside of the complex oriented setting, there are some further developments \cite{BR19,LLQ22}.
+It is worthwhile to mention that ``blue-shift" was not in use at the time of these results except \cite{LLQ22}, actually the introduction of this terminology into algebraic topology is due to Rognes \cite{R00}\footnote{Around 1999 Rognes coined use of the word ``red-shift" for the phenomenon that circle Tate constructions of topological Hochschild homology, and algebraic K-theory, increase chromatic complexity, and formulated a red-shift problem for topological cyclic homology at an Oberwolfach lecture \cite{R00} in 2000.
 Several years later, the expression blue-shift was introduced, to emphasize that the shift goes in the opposite direction of red-shift.}.